Secrecy (Obscurity) is a Valid Security Layer

 So basically, protecting information that can be used by an enemy.
 Like, where you are, for example, or what you’re doing.
-Kind of reminds me of changing an SSH port, but there are lots of examples:
+There are lots of examples:

 These are all about controlling and restricting information.
 Or, put another way, obscuring it.
 And if it was such a bad practice it wouldn’t be practiced everyday by the militaries of the world, the secret service, executive protection, and anyone else who knows basic security operations.

 When the goal is to reduce the number of successful attacks, starting with solid, tested security and adding obscurity as a layer does yield an overall benefit to the security posture.
 Camouflage accomplishes this on the battlefield, decoys accomplish this when traveling with VIPs, and PK/SPA accomplishes this when protecting hardened services.